Purchasing Terms and Conditions

 This is a summary of the terms and conditions that apply when you purchase something through our website.
 The full terms and conditions can be found below.
 You must have read and agreed to our full terms and conditions to order through the Chickenshed Website.

 When you place an order through the Chickenshed Website, you will receive an e-mail from us acknowledging that we have accepted your order.
 If you would like us to deliver the tickets you have ordered to you by post, we recommend ordering the tickets from us no less than seven working days before the performance.
 You can also choose to collect your tickets from the box office prior to the performance.

 It is Chickenshed’s policy that tickets cannot be refunded, and any returns or exchanges are discretionary, for which an admin fee will apply.
-No returns or exchanges can be made after the performance has taken place.
+No returns or exchanges can be made less than one hour before the performance start time, or after the performance has taken place.

 We are happy to answer any questions you might have about our terms and conditions or any other questions relating to Chickenshed’s online shop and box office.
 For more information, please contact firstname.lastname@example.org.

 This page (together with the documents referred to on it) explains the terms and conditions on which we supply any merchandise (Merchandise) and tickets for upcoming for upcoming performances (Tickets).
 Please read these terms and conditions carefully before ordering any Merchandise or Tickets from the Chickenshed Website (www.chickenshed.org.uk) or by telephone.
 You should understand that by ordering any of our Merchandise or Tickets, you agree to be bound by these terms and conditions.

 You should print a copy of these terms and conditions for future reference.